FindoraNetwork/findora-wiki/docs/developers/development_network.md

 make build_release
 ```

-Please make sure to add all below 4 binaries to your $PATH.
+Please make sure to add all below 3 binaries to your $PATH.
 By default, they will be copied to `~/.cargo/bin/` which should already be in your $PATH.

-* `fn`: The core development tool for working with a Findora blockchain.

 * `stt`: The tool to initialize Findora blockchain.